 Whether grown in the garden or as container grown sweet potatoes, these vegetables prefer warm days and nights and are planted from slips or transplants.
 Slips or transplants for growing sweet potatoes in a container may be purchased from the local nursery or grown yourself.

 Be sure to select bush varieties, which produce shorter vines when growing a potted sweet potato plant.
 Likely varieties for sweet potato container crops are Puerto Rico and Vardaman.
 Avoid grocery store purchased sweet potatoes, as there is no way of knowing what variety they are, what climate they are most suited to or if they harbor disease.

-Slips are ready in 6 weeks or when 6-10 leaves have sprouted, whereupon you will then gently separate the slips from the seed root.
+Slips are ready in six weeks or when six to 10 leaves have sprouted, whereupon you will then gently separate the slips from the seed root.
 You are now ready to plant your container grown sweet potatoes.

 Planting Sweet Potato Container Crops